What is behind your choice of this piece of art in response to the Syrian Refugee Crisis?

 Why did this piece of art resonate for you or seem like it would give you an avenue into writing about the Syrian Refugee Crisis?

 Poet Tiffany Higgins: Sarah and I each responded independently to the source material, the crisis itself.
 I’d read about the Syrian war and refugee crisis for some time with pain and not a few tears.
 Then in Sept.
-2015, I read the headline of the article, “Doomsday Vault Opened,” which described that this international seed vault in Svalbard, Norway, was being opened for the first time, unexpectedly, because Syrians needed some of the seed samples to grow crops.
+2015, I read the headline of the article, “Doomsday Vault Opened,” which described this international seed vault in Svalbard, Norway, being opened for the first time, unexpectedly, because Syrians needed some of the seed samples to grow crops.
 The absurd irony for me underlined the insoluble tragedy, a truly planetary crisis.

 I watched a video of the ICARDA (International Gene Bank) seed bank director, Dr. Mahmoud Solh, describing their heroic, ongoing efforts to safeguard the seeds in the Syrian War.
 His quiet dignity and integrity moved me so much; so much was said in what he didn’t say.
 The phrase “The Seeds of Aleppo” came to me, and I hope the poem in some way reflects this dignity I heard.